 Social media is a fantastic way to promote your business.
 It’s free, you can target your posts and your audience reach is endless.
 Few other marketing mediums can make such claims but as any social media expert will tell you, there’s no point wasting time and energy sending out content if you don’t have an audience.

-Increasing your followers should always be at the forefront of your mind when managing your social media accounts.
+Increasing your followers should always be at the forefront of your mind and social media strategy.
 Why?
 Because a large audience leads to increased brand recognition, improved customer loyalty, more opportunities to convert and of course, higher conversion rates.

 On the flip side, a dwindling following will leave you trailing in the wake of your competitors and losing out on valuable marketing opportunities.